Smarter Generosity

 Faithfulness Is What Gets Counted

-The parable of the talents in Matthew 25 is one of Scripture’s clearest pictures of stewardship.
-A master entrusts different amounts to three servants and leaves.
+The parable of the talents in Matthew 25 offers one of Scripture’s clearest pictures of stewardship.
+A master entrusts different amounts to three servants and then leaves.
 Two put what they received to work.
 One buries his share out of fear.
-The two who worked with what they were given hear “well done, good and faithful servant.”
-The one who held tightly to what was not his hears something different.
+The first two hear, “Well done, good and faithful servant.”
+The third hears a very different response.

 harvest